calmoo/async_url_getter/README.md

 - The tests are comprehensive and have thorough coverage.
 Mock requests were used to avoid making real-world requests and to ensure reproducibility.

-- This is hosted in a private repo, so I chose to set up Github workflows for CI.

 - `aiohttp` was used as it is an actively maintained and popular library for making asynchronous HTTP requests.

 - There is a default connection limit of 100 simultaneous requests using the `aiohttp` client.
 In the future,